Slicer/teem/src/make/README.txt

   $(TEST_BINS) collectively depend, for example "-lnrrd -lbiff -lair" is used for unrrdu stuff.
-Unfortunately, warning messages of the sort " ... not used for resolving any symbol" are to be expected due to the current simplistic nature of the teem makefiles
+Unfortunately, warning messages of the sort " ... not used for resolving any symbol" are to be expected due to the current simplistic nature of the Teem makefiles

 IPATH, LDPATH: the "-I<dir>" and "-L<dir>" flags for the compiler and linker.
   Values set here will be suffixed by the common makefile